semgrep/semgrep-docs/docs/experiments/join-mode/overview.md

 An optional key for an object in `refs`, `renames` will rename the metavariables from the associated `rule`.
 The value of `renames` is a list of objects whose keys are `from` and `to`.
 The `from` key specifies the metavariable to rename, and the `to` key specifies the new name of the metavariable.

 :::warning
-Renaming is necessary for named expressions, e.g., `$...EXPR`.
+Renaming is necessary for named expressions, for example, `$...EXPR`.
 :::

 ### `as`